Add To Favorites

 A nose is a nose.
 By any other name would it still smell as sweet?
 Learn all about noses, then invent a new and improved sniffer!

-Find out all about noses.
+Invite students to find out all about noses.
 What parts do they have?
 How does the sense of smell work?
 Which animals have a keen sense of smell?
 Imagine a "super nose."
 What abilities could a "super nose" have?
 How would it look?

-Redesign human or animal noses to make them more sensitive, functional, or attractive.
+Challenge students to redesign human or animal noses to make them more sensitive, functional, or attractive.
 Draw a 3-D nose and all its parts with Crayola® Construction Paper™ Crayons.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho